Next Oxford Manager Odds: Will Still Heads Betting For United Job

 Bloomfield Could Blossom With U's

-Matt Bloomfield is priced at 5/1 and remains well-regarded despite a challenging recent spell at Luton.
+Matt Bloomfield is now second favourite at 2/1 despite a challenging recent spell at Luton.

 His earlier work with Wycombe and Colchester demonstrated strong coaching principles and a clear footballing identity.